MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-result.md

     }
 }
 ```

+The use of `Popup<bool>` must match the definition in the XAML through the use of `x:TypeArguments`.

 > [!IMPORTANT]
 > If the code behind file is not created along with the call to `InitializeComponent` then an exception will be thrown when trying to display your `Popup`.